DIPlib/diplib/doc/src/DIPimage/02_installation.md

 \subsection sec_dum_installing_windows_bindist Installation from binary distribution

-!!! par "Not the latest release"
+!!! note "Not the latest release"
     We don't have a way to consistently produce a *DIPimage* binary distribution with every release, so the binaries available are rather old.